Leveraging Artificial Intelligence for Automatic Image Analysis

 Insurance companies consume terabytes of information every day in the form of digital data.
 Valuable data is being provided by more and more sources.
 All this data quickly paints a reliable picture of a risk or a submitted claim.
-By doing this it possible to filter out unwanted risks and fraudulent claims.
+By doing this, it is possible to filter out unwanted risks and fraudulent claims.
 State-of-the-art technology is required to process this influx of information and convert it into applicable knowledge and insights.
-This requires for intelligent software capable of processing information quickly, learning independently, drawing smart conclusions, and making recommendations.
-Similar to a human, but then smarter and more efficient.
-We’re talking about artificial intelligence (AI).
+This requires intelligent software capable of processing information quickly, learning independently, drawing smart conclusions, and making recommendations.
+We're talking about artificial intelligence (AI).

 3 types of Artificial Intelligence (AI)

 We can identify roughly three types of artificial intelligence.

 The first benefits everyone and is known as 'general' AI.
 Examples of this type of AI include natural language processing, facial recognition, and augmented reality.
 In the latter, the physical world is overlaid with elements from the virtual world.
 We use elements of general AI to support specific processes in the other two forms of AI.

 The second form is called product-based AI.
 It involves products with specific tasks.
 Just think about systems designed to identify and deactivate computer viruses, spam filters, and programs that detect fraud patterns.
 The latter is extremely valuable to us.
 If we feed AI with information about fraud cases, the better it becomes at this specific task.
 AI systems learn by doing and by drawing on feedback from many different users.